בְּרֵאשִׁית

 אָדָם/ADAM

 We all know Adam is the first man created, but this name is also what God calls mankind.
-When HaShem, in Scripter, wants to say mankind, He uses the word or name Adam.
+When HaShem, in Scripture, wants to say mankind, He uses the word or name Adam.
 This is why, at the end of the verse, it is written, “male and female He created them,” even though the name Adam is used for the creation of mankind.
-The reason for this is complicated, but in short, we all came from the man called Adam.
+The reason for this is complicated, but in short, we all came from the ONE man called Adam.
+Moving forward, you will not read the word mankind or humans, because this word does not exist in Scripture.
+HaShem calls us ADAM.

-And ELOHIM blessed them, and ELOHIM said to them, “Be fruitful and multiply, and fill the earth and subdue it, and rule over the fish in the sea, and the birds in the Shamayim/heavens/skies, and all life that roam upon the earth.”
+And ELOHIM blessed them, and He/they, ELOHIM, said to them, “Be fruitful/branch out and become many, and you fill the land, and subdue it, and rule/dominate them, with the fish of the sea, and the bird in the skies/heavens, and with all life that move in all the land.”

 28